joerick/pyinstrument/README.md

 profile something.
 In this case, add  `PYINSTRUMENT_PROFILE_DIR = 'profiles'` to your `settings.py`.
 Pyinstrument will profile every request and save the HTML output to the folder `profiles` in your working directory.

+### Profile something else?

+I'd love to have more ways to profile using Pyinstrument - e.g. Flask or other web frameworks.
+PRs are encouraged!

 How is it different to `profile` or `cProfile`?
 -----------------------------------------------